ginachoi/reservation/README.md

 # ReservationService
-The reservation service helps both owner and customer to make reservations.
+The reservation service helps both owner and customer to make, view and cancel reservations.
-* A restaurant has 4 tables of capacity 1,2,3 and 4 seats
-* Two reservations can be made at the same time of multiple seating capacities.
-Cannot make more than two reservations.
-* No single reservation can be greater than 10 people
-* No waitlist - successful reservation or failed reservation are the only 2 states possible
-* Customer and Owner are the only 2 people who will use this API
-* Both customer and owner can make/cancel a reservation.

-- Create 3 REST APIs
-- As a User (customer or owner), I want to make a reservation
-- As a User, I want to cancel a reservation
-- As a User, at any given point, I want to check which tables are free and of what

-### Use Case
+### Use Cases
-* Either customers and owner make a query to get a list of table status
+#### List table-seat status
+Both owner and customer can view status for all seats in all tables to make reservations.

+#### Make reservations
-* Both customer and owner can make reservations
+The owner can make reservations on behalf of customers and customers also can make their own reservation.

-* Customer can view reservations that he/she made.
-Owner can view the entire reservations
+#### View reservations
+The owner can view all reservation but customers can view only their own reservations.

+#### Cancel reservations
-* Both customer and owner can cancel reservations.
-Customers only cancel own reservations
+The owner can cancel any reservations but customers can cancel only their own reservations.
-* Owner can cancel any reservations
-* Both owner and user can cancel one reservation at a time

 ### REST APIs
-#### Get status of seats in the restaurants
+#### Get status of seats for all tables in the restaurants
 ##### Request
 ```bash
 HTTP Method: GET